Looking For A Chiropractor In Des Moines?

 - With a pillow under you, lie on your right side.

-- You can support your arm with a folded pillow by placing it in front of your body.
+- To support your arm pain, place a folded pillow in front of you.

 - You can place another pillow behind you to prevent yourself from rolling onto the side of your pain.